panpf/zoomimage/docs/wiki/scale.md

 ### One Finger Scale

 ZoomImage supports scaling images with one finger.
-Double-click and slide up and down without releasing your hand to scaling the image.
+Double-click and hold the screen and slide up or down to zoom the image.
 This feature is enabled by default, you can turn it off by [Disabled gestures](#disabled-gestures)

 example：